rickfay/ALBW-Randomizer-Tracker/README.md

-# Zelda: A Link Between Worlds Randomizer Dungeon Tracker
+# The Legend of Zelda: A Link Between Worlds Randomizer Dungeon Tracker

 ## About